-Career development is one of the goals of the public education system, shared by schools, family and community.
-Education programs in B.C. schools should help prepare students for successful employment when they leave the school system.
+Career development is one of the goals of the public education system, shared by schools, family, and community.
+As stated in the Career Development Policy, education programs in BC schools should prepare students to successfully transition to post-secondary education or the world of work.

-Students need opportunities to explore and research a multitude of education and career pathways, and they need to develop the knowledge and the personal and social competencies to manage their career and life transitions.
+Opportunities to explore and research a multitude of education and career pathways allows students to develop the knowledge and the personal and social competencies to manage their career and life transitions.